 Ph.D.
 Curriculum & Instruction

 The Ph.D. in Curriculum and Instruction program is designed to prepare transforming curriculum and instructional leaders for local, state, and national levels.
 The program focuses on societal changes that are placing an ever-increasing emphasis upon the evolving role of the professional educator.
-It is designed for working professionals with at least three years of experience and master’s level certification, and who hold a passion for transformative education.
-Completion of the program and a passing score on the GACE Content Assessment for Curriculum and Instruction will lead to eligibility for a Level 7 certificate upgrade.
+The program is designed for working professionals with at least three years of experience and master’s level certification, and who hold a passion for transformative education.
+Completion of the program and a passing score on the GACE Content Assessment for Curriculum and Instruction will lead to eligibility for a Level 7 Service certificate upgrade.

 Upon completion of the program, students will:

 - Broaden their understanding and knowledge of the historical, philosophical, and theoretical foundations of planning, implementing, and evaluating curriculum

 - Understand the political and theoretical contexts for planning, implementing, and evaluating curriculum; and provide curriculum leadership at various levels (e.g., local, state, and national)

 - Construct appropriate and accurate knowledge of instructional strategies and techniques that incorporates critical analysis of current research and pedagogical approaches